tothaval/YourStartUp_public_repo/README.md

 a.
-dragable graphical containers, right click closing of any dragable graphical ui container, dragging with middleclick b. recoloring with leftclick c. goal is, that all programms, files or image files can be opened with a single click, the binding to the clickable surface should be resetable easy, the clickable surface should be deleteable e. all surface elements of YS UI shoud be redesigneable by the user, meaning every color, every textitem etc. should be subject to the will of the user in regards to appearance and visual feeling
+dragable graphical containers, right click closing of any dragable graphical ui container, dragging with middleclick b. recoloring with leftclick while color feature element is invoked, resizing while placement and design element is invoked c. goal is, that all programms, files or image files can be opened with a single click, the binding to the clickable surface should be resetable easy, the element containing the clickable surface should be deleteable e. all surface elements of YS UI should be redesignable by the user, meaning every color, every textitem etc. should be subject to the will of the user in regards to appearance and visual feeling